Imhermes1/LukesHub/README.md

 luke-real-estate-site/
 ├── app/
 │   ├── api/
-│   │   └── contact/
+│   │   ├── contact/
-│   │       └── route.ts          # Contact form API with Notion + Resend integration
+│   │   │   └── route.ts          # Contact form API with Notion + Resend integration
+│   │   └── form-track/
+│   │       └── route.ts          # Form tracking API for analytics and lead management
 │   ├── components/
 │   │   ├── About.tsx             # About section with photo and bio
 │   │   ├── CareerHighlights.tsx  # Property showcase with interactive cards